L-o-A/SmartContracts/contracts/Readme.txt

     - only admin can access
     - arguments supply and heros needs to be of equal length
     - sets supply of different heros for a particular level nft
+    - We are settting supply of all hereos at a time.
+    - Even if you can update the supply after some have been minted, we are ensuring total_supply calculation remains correct and supply of any hero is not less than consumed.

 getNFTSupply(level)
     - requires nft level